String Instruments (N0215A310040)

-The aim of the study is to prepare highly qualified musical artists with a high degree of skill in the performance of solo, chamber and orchestral literature.
-The Master's program deepens the curriculum studied in the Bachelor's program.
-It develops and systematizes skills and knowledge related to the presentation of students' own skills in chamber ensembles, orchestras, and solo performances.
-The study focuses on the mastery of a wide range of repertoire of the highest possible performance difficulty, the development of the student's individual musical expression and ability for critical self-reflection, and flawless mastery of instrumental technique with knowledge of a wide range of performance approaches.
+The aim of the programme is to prepare highly qualified musical artists with a high degree of skill in the performance of solo, chamber and orchestral literature.
+The continuing Master's Programme builds upon and deepens the curriculum studied in the Bachelor's Programme.
+It develops and systematizes skills and knowledge related to the presentation of students' own performance in chamber ensembles, orchestras, and as a soloist.
+The study focuses on the mastery of a wide range of repertoire of the highest possible performance difficulty, the development of the student's individual musical expression with an ability for critical self-reflection, flawless mastery of instrumental technique and knowledge of a wide range of performance approaches.

 Profile of a programme graduate

 The graduate has acquired advanced skills to choose the optimal performance approach to a given repertoire and to support his/her decision with relevant arguments.
-He/she emerges as a versatile and mature artistic personality capable of sovereign, original and convincing musical expression in the performance of highly demanding, extensive and stylistically diverse repertoire.
-He or she is able to plan and structure his or her own work independently, purposefully and effectively.
+He/she emerges as a versatile and mature artistic personality capable of masterful, original and convincing musical expression in the performance of highly demanding, extensive and stylistically diverse repertoire.
+He or she is able to plan and structure their own work independently, purposefully and effectively.

 Graduate of the String Instruments programme

-Has a comprehensive knowledge of the world and domestic repertoire in their specialism and demonstrates a high standard in creating and delivering coherent musical experiences and interpretations.
+Has a comprehensive knowledge of the global as well as national repertoire in their specialisation and demonstrates a high standard in creating and delivering seamlessmusical experiences and interpretations.

 Develops, presents and implements artistic programs that are coherent and appropriate for a variety of contexts.

-Understands in depth the role of the musician in contemporary society, exploring, engaging with and reflecting on specific relevant professional working environments and contexts.
+Understands in depth the role of the musician in contemporary society, exploring, engaging with and reflecting on their specific relevant professional working environment and context.

 Graduate of the String Instruments programme

-Performs music at a high professional level (technically and artistically sovereign expression), expresses own artistic concepts at the level of a developed musical personality.
+Performs music at a high professional level (technically and artistically masterful expression), expresses their own artistic concepts at the level of a developed musical personality.

-Within the scope of his/her specialization, he/she masters sophisticated craft skills in relation to repertoire, style, genre, etc.
+Within the scope of his/her specialisation, the student masters sophisticated craft skills in relation to repertoire, style, genre, etc.

-Demonstrates breadth and/or depth of expertise, in relation to their specialism, and demonstrates proficiency in a range of different styles and/or has a distinctive and individual expression in one particular style.
+Demonstrates breadth and/or depth of expertise, in relation to their specialisation, and demonstrates proficiency in a range of different styles and/or has a distinctive and individual expression in one particular style.

-Takes a leading role in an ensemble and/or leads other collaborative activities.
+Takes a leading role in an ensemble and/or leads other collaborative musical activities.

 Publicly presents high quality artistic performance in solo, chamber and orchestral roles.